 Beautiful grounds at Brackenhurst

-our guest speaker was Ken Mbugwa, a tall young handsome Kenyan of 31 years of age who spoke with a unique style (without any notes and straight from the bible) and with passion for his ministry.
+speaker was Ken Mbugwa, a tall young handsome Kenyan of 31 years of age who spoke with a unique style (without any notes and straight from the bible) and with passion for his ministry.
 We heard him twice each day for about 45 minutes and never tired of hearing his inspirational messages.
 We also had the option of going to a number of different seminars on various topics including crafts, and books were available for sale in the main chapel used for the conference.
-After a spectacular New Year’s Day lunch on the last day, everyone got together for a group photo, said our goodbyes and then departed to either continue on their holiday break or return to work throughout eastern Africa.
+After a spectacular New Year’s Day lunch on the last day, everyone got together for a group photo, said our goodbyes and then departed to either continue on their holiday break or return to their work throughout eastern Africa.

 After the conference, we and Jo headed off to Nairobi.
 On arrival in this big modern city, we needed to go first to buy a bus ticket for Jo who was travelling the next day to meet a friend in Mwanza, Tanzania, and going from there with her to her home in Bukoba on the western shore of Lake Victoria.
-As it was the New Year’s holiday and the bus depot was just off the
+As it was the New Year’s holiday and the bus depot was just off the main

-main drag we found it easily, with Jeannie’s expert navigation skills.
+drag we found it easily, with Jeannie’s expert navigation skills.
 We stayed at the Methodist Guest House in Nairobi and after browsing a nearby mall, stopped for a bite of fish and vegetable appetizers in a cute little bar/lounge we came upon.

 The following morning Jo left early to catch her bus and we stayed one more day to do some touring of the very modern upscale city of Nairobi.
 We first went, with some difficulty, to the Karen Blixen (Out of Africa) museum (her second home in Kenya) where we took a tour of the beautiful house and grounds and then had a delicious coffee in her coffee garden down the street.
 We tried to do some more investigating of Nairobi but got so frustrated with the traffic, the unorganized street layout and lack of street signs that we eventually decided to try and find our way back to the guesthouse.
 However on our way back we got pulled over by a local policeman for driving the wrong way on a one-way street.
 Oops!
-Jeannie, being the navigator and cause of the problem, pleaded our case of being new to the city and using 3 maps to
+Jeannie, being the navigator and cause of the problem, pleaded our case of being new to the city and using 3 maps to try

 Tea at Brackenhurst

-try and maneuver through the scarcely signed maze of winding and interconnected streets.
+and maneuver through the scarcely signed maze of winding and interconnected streets.
 After much groveling, he finally decided to let us go with a stern warning.
 That was enough of beautiful Nairobi for us.

 That night we were forced to go out again but went to a very nice local mall (close by) where Rob had a wonderful fish and chip dinner and Jeannie had salmon.
 Well, the next morning Rob had the white-fish-two-step so bad he thought he was going to die….. and we had to leave for Tanzania, as our 7-day visa was expiring that day.
 So after waiting a few hours for Rob to settle down, Jeannie had to drive and navigate out of the city, which was quite a challenge with the only other possible navigator moaning on the seat beside her.

 Before we actually got out of the city, we decided to stop for gas and washrooms, because who knows where the next one will be.
 The good thing about washrooms in Nairobi, is that they are western style, however this ladies washroom had a broken lock, and Jeannie was unable to extricate herself from the tiny cell.
-After many attempts to
+After many attempts to make

 Great food at conference

-make the lock open from the inside with the rusty old key, she began to yell and holler to whoever could hear.
+the lock open from the inside with the rusty old key, she began to yell and holler to whoever could hear.
 By this time Rob was back in the car lying down well around the corner and oblivious to the fact that his driver was imprisoned in the ladies room.
 Eventually she heard voices in Kiswahili yelling back, and figured out they wanted her to push the key under the door.
 This was not easy as the space was small and the key ring large, but she managed to push it through at the corner and voila, her rescuers were able to make the key work from the outside - just in time too, panic was beginning to set in.

 After Jeannie settled down, we got back on the road and while Rob recuperated, sleeping most of the way we continued our sojourn south to the border and onto Moshi.
 It was about an eight hour drive and Jeannie drove straight through without a break, except at the border.
 Rob was impressed (Jeannie doesn’t know why) and he got better in a couple days thanks to some good drugs Jeannie always carries on these trips.
-And so we
+And so we were